brucehuang25/datasciencecoursera/code book.md

 # Code book

+## Subject
-## The Subject column refers to the different subjects numbered as numeric number 1-30
+The Subject column refers to the different subjects numbered as numeric number 1-30

+## Activity
-## The Activity column refers to the 6 different activities that the data is collected, which includes:
+The Activity column refers to the 6 different activities that the data is collected, which includes:
 1 WALKING
 2 WALKING_UPSTAIRS
 3 WALKING_DOWNSTAIRS